 The PGCertInfoTech consists out of 2 courses that total 60 points.
 Each course runs for 12 weeks, allowing you to study one course at a time and

 complete the programme in two semesters.
-The 2021-2022 semesters are scheduled as follows:

 |COMPSCI 718||Programming for Industry||An examination of object-oriented programming and design.
 Key principles of object-oriented programming: typing, encapsulation, inheritance, polymorphism and composition.
 Fundamental object-oriented modelling and design techniques.
 Students will develop application software of reasonable complexity that draws on object-oriented language features, and contemporary APIs, frameworks and tools.||